Pasek108/GoblinSlayer/README.md

 Menu is entry of the program.

-Menu creates and manages one instantiation of each of the classes:
+Menu creates and manages one instance of each of the classes:
 - SnowyBackground
 - Game
 - Achievements